๐Ÿคด๐ŸฟHistory of Africa โ€“ Before 1800

 Indigenous African State Formation

 These sites challenge outdated narratives that complex societies were "imported" to Africa.
-They demonstrate that Africans independently developed sophisticated political systems, architecture, and urban planning centuries before European contact.
+They demonstrate that Africans independently developed sophisticated political systems, monumental architecture, and urban planning centuries before European contact.

 Great Zimbabwe, Zimbabwe

-• Medieval stone city (11th–15th centuries) that served as the capital of a powerful kingdom controlling gold trade routes
+• A medieval stone city (11thโ€“15th centuries CE) that served as the capital of a powerful kingdom controlling gold trade between the interior plateau and the Indian Ocean coast

 Kerma, Sudan

 • Capital of the Kingdom of Kerma (c.
-2500–1500 BCE), one of Africa's earliest urban centers and a rival to Egyptian power
+2500โ€“1500 BCE), one of Africa's earliest urban centers and a significant rival to Egyptian power in Upper Nubia

 Axum, Ethiopia